Vivienne Medrano: Early work

-SpindleHorse Toons
+SpindleHorse

-Medrano founded the animation studio SpindleHorse Toons, under which the pilot for Hazbin Hotel, the pilot and first season for Helluva Boss, and several animated shorts would be released.
+Medrano founded the animation studio SpindleHorse, under which the pilot for Hazbin Hotel, the pilot and first season for Helluva Boss, and several animated shorts would be released.
 Medrano serves as the director, writer and character designer for SpindleHorse Toons.
-Medrano released the first trailer for Hazbin Hotel in April 2018.

-In February 2019, her channel had amassed over 1.2 million subscribers.
-By April 2019, it was reported that total views on her channel had reached more than 163 million.
 In an interview with Cartoon Brew, she said that much of the Hazbin Hotel pilot was funded by money from her Patreon, rather than income from YouTube's algorithm.
 The company Horseless Cowboy assisted Medrano with voice casting during the first season of Helluva Boss, with Richard Steven Horvitz serving as the voice director.
-Lucas Bermudez of Screen Rant attributed the success of Hazbin Hotel as the sole reason for Helluva Boss being greenlit.
+Cartoon Brew described her as a "paragon of indie success in animation".

 In October 2019, the pilot episode of Hazbin Hotel was released on Medrano's YouTube channel.
-Within two days of the pilot's release, it garnered over 2 million views.
+By September 2025, it had garnered over 117 million views.
 In November 2019, the pilot of Helluva Boss was released on her YouTube channel as well.
-Medrano stated that, while the two shows share a setting, Hazbin Hotel is about "redemption and consequences of past actions", while Helluva Boss follows "characters and societies that already exist in Hell" with the main focus being on the relationships between characters.

 In July 2020, Medrano released an animated music video for Hazbin Hotel called "Addict", featuring the Silva Hound song of the same name.
 In August 2020, Hazbin Hotel was picked up for a full series by A24.
-At that time, Cartoon Brew reported that the pilot for the series had been viewed over 41 million times and that her channel had accumulated over 3.6 million subscribers, noting that she "developed and produced her "original pilot without any studio involvement".
 Animation Magazine said that A24 was taking a "bold step" by picking up the series.
+In 2023, scholar Ben Mitchell described Medrano's Hazbin Hotel and Helluva Boss as series which were "sensationally popular" and an effective use of Patreon to subsidize the show's art "through monthly tiered payments".